Alexbeav/devops-phonebook-demo/README.md

 - **Monitoring:** Prometheus & Grafana
 - **Security Scanning:** Trivy

 ## Structure
 - `apps/backend` — Flask backend
 - `apps/frontend` — React frontend
 - `charts/myapp` — Helm chart for deployment
 - `manifests/` — K8s manifests (monitoring, etc)

+## Kubernetes/Helm Deployment Notes
+- The frontend service is exposed as a `LoadBalancer` for easy access in dev/test clusters.
+- **For production, use an Ingress controller and expose the frontend via Ingress instead of LoadBalancer.**
+- Both backend and frontend have resource requests/limits and health checks configured by default.

 ## Quick Start
 1. Build and test locally